Toxillo/jww19-website/src/content/pages/info/c-your-room/e-heating.md

 ### Heating Outage

 If your warm water and heating doesn't work, please check with other residents of the dorm if they are experiencing the same issue.
-If it's only your room, please write to the Studentenwerk about the issue:
+If it's only your room, please write to the Studierendenwerk about the issue:
 [wohnen@stwm.de](mailto:wohnen@stwm.de).

 Otherwise, if multiple people are experiencing warm water and heating outages, please [contact someone](/en/index.html#contact) from the student self-administration.